stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 ### For user id mismatch during restore

-If your restore fails because it does not have necessary permission to read backed up data from the repository, you have to run the restore process as the same user as the backup process or `root` user using the `runtimeSettings.container.securityContext` section.
+If your restore fails because it does not have the necessary permission to read backed up data from the repository, you have to run the restore process as the same user as the backup process or `root` user using the `runtimeSettings.container.securityContext` section.

 Here, is an example of running restore as a particular user: